sisl/XPlaneConnectX/Julia/README.md

 sendPOSI(xpc::XPlaneConnectX; lat::Any, lon::Any, elev::Any, phi::Any, theta::Any, psi_true::Any, ac::Int=0)
 ```

 Sets the global position and attitude of an airplane.
 This is the only method to set the latitude and longitude of an airplane, as these DataRefs are not writable.
-Ensure that the latitude and longitude values are provided as `Float64` as a `Float32` is not accurate enough for precise placement of the aircraft.
+Ensure that the latitude and longitude values are provided as `Float64` since a `Float32` is not accurate enough for precise placement of the aircraft.

 #### Arguments
 - `xpc::XPlaneConnectX`: An instance of `XPlaneConnectX` used to send the position data.